 So what do you need?

-First of all, let me say that you can get a lot done on a residential machine.
-The main trouble is that they are slow, and you’re extremely limited on fabric options – 4 layers of velvet or vinyl aren’t going under that foot. . . and even if they do, you’d better clear the calendar, because you’ll be sewing that cushion for decades.
+First of all, let me say that you can get a lot done on a good residential machine.
+And in the early stretch of your career, having a machine you’re comfortable operating is FAR more important than fancy equipment you’re not sure how to use.
+The main trouble is that they are slow, and you’re limited on fabric options – 4 layers of velvet or vinyl just aren’t going that that foot

 In no particular order, here are a few factors to consider:

 Can you find room for an industrial machine?
 A standard machine table is 48″x20″ plus space to move around it.
 Some upholsterers set their machines up with extended tables for maneuvering large projects.
 Some upholsters have their machine on wheels so it can be moved out of the way.
 But make no mistake: an upholstery grade sewing machine has a footprint.
 They are not meant to pack up between jobs.
 That being said, you’ll find it a treat to just sit down and sew without setting up.
 If you absolutely can’t swing the space and still want to level up, or you anticipate mobile work, you might want to research a portable option instead, such as a Sailrite.